openlegend/core-rules/core/SRD.md

 -   **Tier 2**: Movement, or Agility 4
 -   **Tier 3**: Movement, or Agility 6

-**Description:** Through supernatural power or exceptional agility, you can jump exceptionally far. \newline
+**Description:** Through extraordinary power or exceptional agility, you can jump exceptionally far. \newline

 **Effect:** You can use your Movement or Agility score instead of your Might score